-General Dentist: Your general dentist (ie family dentist) is your go-to dentist for most routine procedures, including teeth cleaning, check-ups, fillings, crowns, root canals, sealants, and screenings for oral diseases.
-He/she will have received a 4-year doctorate degree in dentistry, and will be able refer you to a specialist with further training, if needed.
+He/she will have received a 4-year doctorate in dentistry and will be able to refer you to a specialist with further training if needed.

-Orthodontist: Your general dentist may refer you to an orthodontist if you do not have proper bite or facial balance.
-Orthodontists design and apply braces, retainers, and other corrective appliances to realign crooked teeth.
+Orthodontist: You may be referred to an orthodontist if you have misaligned teeth or a bite that is off.
+Orthodontists design and apply braces, retainers, and other corrective appliances to realign teeth and correct your bite.

 Periodontist: Your general dentist may refer you to a periodontist if you have gingivitis or periodontitis.
 Periodontists treat diseases of the gum and bone.

-Pediatric Dentist: Your general dentist may refer you to a pediatric dentist if you have infants, children, or adolescents who need dental work.
-Pediatric dentists are trained to work with children.
+Pediatric Dentist: Parents and guardians may be referred to a pediatric dentist if they have infants, children, or adolescents who need dental work.
+Pediatric dentists are trained to work specifically with children.

-It is important to find a general dentist that provide the services and amenities that you need and desire.
-Here at Legacy Dental, we meet both your needs and desires with the latest dental technology, a state-of-the-art facility, and friendly staff.
+For example, at Legacy Dental in Salt lake city, we meet both your needs and desires with the latest dental technology, a state-of-the-art facility, and friendly staff.

 Our dental services range from comprehensive dentistry to TMJ disorder and headache prevention and treatment, saving you from having to make an extra trip elsewhere.